wiicode/cybersecurity-framework/silver-training/end-user-device-guidance.md

 1. Enabling business monitoring and/or blocking of users’ network traffic for legal reasons, discipline, and duty of care (e.g. deny listing websites)

 ## Aspects of VPN configurations
-NCSC’s EUD guidance recommends an automatic, always on, IPsec VPN, which routes traffic through a remote network for inspection.
+BCSF’s EUD guidance recommends an automatic, always on, IPsec VPN, which routes traffic through a remote network for inspection.
 That guidance also provides a configuration for the platform to make that work.

 This section highlights some aspects of VPN configuration you may wish to change, and the resulting impact on risks.